You Earned a Ticket!

 California Supreme Court grants a wish to school communities

-Until 2021, parcel taxes were extraordinarily difficult to pass because they required two-thirds voter approval to pass, not just a simple majority.
+After the passage of Prop 13, parcel taxes became extraordinarily difficult to pass because they require two-thirds voter approval to pass, not just a simple majority.
 In an election requiring a two-thirds supermajority, it takes two “yes” votes to offset every “no” vote.
-Put another way, your vote is twice as powerful if you vote “no” than it is if you vote “yes”.
+Put another way, a parcel tax election is just like a regular one would be if “no” votes were counted twice.

 In 2021, the California Supreme Court granted school communities a long-held wish: an easier way to pass local taxes in support of schools.
-The court clarified that the two-thirds vote rule doesn't always apply to local tax measures: if a tax measure (such as a parcel tax) is placed on the local ballot as an initiative, it can be passed by a simple majority.
-For much more about this topic, read our blog post: Supreme Court grants a wish to school communities.
+The court clarified that the two-thirds vote rule doesn't always apply to local tax measures: if a tax measure (such as a parcel tax) is placed on the local ballot by voters as an initiative, it can be passed by a simple majority.
+For much more about this topic, read our blog post: Supreme Court grants a wish to school communities As of 2024, the court has affirmed its ruling, but very few communities have organized to attempt it.

 How common are parcel taxes?